DeSegMa/desegma.github.io/_pages/tasks.md

 Data available at [this link !!!!!](https://drive.google.com/file/d/1d3qIT4acxohlRC-kwIpRPcd1q-wR3uYd/view?usp=drive_link).

 The dataset is a .csv file with 2 columns:
- - `text`: The texts to classify as machine generated or human writte
+ - `text`: The texts to classify as machine generated or human written.
- - `label`: The ground truth, 0 means that the text is human written and 1 that it is machine generated
+ - `label`: The ground truth, 0 means that the text is human written and 1 that it is machine generated.

 # SubTask B: Human - Machine Text Segmentation
 In the second sub-task, participants are required to <b>detect the boundary between the human-written text and the machine-generated continuation by identifying the index of the character that marks the beginning of the MGT content</b>.
 Each data sample will consist of a variable-length human-written prompt, always followed by a variable-length continuation produced by the model.